Dozens displaced when part of building collapses in Brooklyn

 It happened at about 2 p.m. at a three-story building on Church Avenue just off Nostrand Avenue in East Flatbush.

-The Department of Buildings says a brick parapet wall and store sign collapsed onto the sidewalk below.
+The Department of Buildings says a second floor brick parapet wall, which was holding heavy signage and a rolldown grate, gave out and caused an avalanche of masonry and metal to the sidewalk below.

 One woman suffered a minor leg injury but refused medical attention at the scene.